elnukakujo/maths_storytelling/README.md

 # LLM_maths_storytelling
-Empirical Study on Teaching Math through Storytelling between LLMs and Humans on a student population
+Empirical Study on Teaching Math through Storytelling between LLMs and Humans on a Student Population

 ## Maths Concepts
 - We are using Bayes Probability and Gradient Descent for this comparison.
 Each has stories from different sources, bearing the name of the LLM creators (0: ChatGPT, 1: LLama3.2-3B-Instruct) or anonymized humans.